-Table : List of data-sources
+Table 2: List of data-sources

-For SMART IMS source, the fields mapping from the data received from CDR is .
+NOTE: For SMART IMS source, the fields mapping from the data received from CDR is mentioned in Annex A.

-This list is as per discussion and of sources.
-When new source from operator or new operator is , it will be added in the list.
+This list is as per discussion and currently availability of sources.
+When new source from existing operator or new operator is identified, it will be added in the list.

+Annex A

 For the smart IMS, the header data format would be as follows:

 role-of-Node,private-User-Equipment-Info-Type,private-User-Equipment-Info-Value,subscriptionIDType,subscriptionIDData,callingTELURI,calledTELURI,accessNetworkInformation,SIP_method, serviceType, associatedPartyAddress